TheOriginalGeez/Cupid/README.md

 If you want your character to stay still open the console, click on yourself and use the `player.sae idlestaticposeastart` command.

+## Disabling the vanilla Depth of Field.

+- Press Esc.
+- Go to Settings > Display.
+- Move the "Depth of Field" slider all the way down to 0.
+- Tab out of this menu until you're back in the game.

 ## In-Game MCM Options

 Once you have created your character and want to start playing, you first need to configure the MCM. *Do not exit the Alternate Start Prison Cell* **and wait until no new messages appear in the top left corner!**